staD020/png2prg/readme.md

 Zeropages $08-$0f are used in the animation displayers, while none are used in hires/koala displayers, increasing sid compatibility.

+## Examples

+This release contains examples with all assets included for you to test with.
+Also included is [Évoluer](https://csdb.dk/release/?id=220170) from The Sarge and Flotsam.

 ## Changes for version 1.2